joelparkerhenderson/ways-of-working/README.md

 Impact: our work is purposeful and positively impacts the greater good.

 Psychological safety: everyone is safe to take risks, voice opinions, and ask questions.

+## For feedback

+Ask for feedback often.

+Ensure you’re giving lots of positive feedback.

+It's great to offer some positive feedback, then stop there.

+Don't punish.

+Start small.

+Show the impact.

+### Feedback aim statements

+We aim to give lots of positive feedback; a good ratio is 5 positive interactions to 1 negative interaction, even in the midst of a conflict.

+We aim to increase people's strengths over trying to fix people's weaknesses.

+We aim for "What is going well" and also "What could go better".

+We aim to praise effort and also ability.

+### Feedback value statements

+We value giving and receiving feedback, and we make these ongoing goals.

+We value positive complimentary feedback, and we also value constructive negative feedback.

+We value feedback being consistent, continous, and constructive.

+We value feedback that comes early and often.

+We value relationship-building.

+### Feedback safety

+To give and receive truly candid feedback, people must truly feel a sense of safety and trust.

+To create safety and trust, people must get to know each other, and talk about emotions.

+It's OK to say no to giving feedback or receiving feedback.

+### Feedback SMART criteria

+Specific feedback is better than unspecific or generic feedback.

+Measurable feedback is better than unmeasurable or qualitative feedback.

+Actionable feedback is better than unactionable or impracticable feedback.

+Relevant feedback is better than irrelevant or extraneous feedback.

+Timely feedback is better than untimely or inopportune feedback.

+### Feedback culture

+Leaders need to explicitly lead great feedback culture.

+Explain the benefits of feedback.

+Explain measures behind decisions regarding feedback.

+Talk explicitly with the team about the feedback culture you want to create.

+Make it open and transparent what's happening, so everyone understands how the feedback system works and its purpose.

+Make it easy and safe to give and receive feedback, so everyone feels willing and able to participate.

+Create feedback norms for the team.

+Implement feedback culture as normal.

+Systematize mechanisms for giving feedback.

+Have a variety of feedback channels that work well for a variety of personalities.

+Foster both positive feedback and negative feedback.

 ## For meetings